Lil Pump: Politics

 On October 26, 2020, Garcia endorsed the campaign of President Donald Trump in the 2020 United States presidential election, citing Joe Biden's tax plan as his reasoning.
-Pump has made posts on social media wearing the Trump campaign's Make America Great Again baseball cap.
-On November 2, Trump brought Pump out to speak at his rally in Michigan, mistakenly calling him "Little Pimp".
+Lil Pump has made posts on social media wearing the Trump campaign's Make America Great Again baseball cap.
+On November 2, Trump brought Lil Pump out to speak at his rally in Michigan, mistakenly calling him "Little Pimp".
 Despite this endorsement, it was later revealed that Garcia was not a registered voter.
-It was revealed that Garcia deleted a tweet he wrote in 2016 saying "FUCK DONALD TRUMP" after it went viral on Twitter.
+It was revealed that Garcia also deleted a 2016 tweet of his that read "FUCK DONALD TRUMP" after it went viral on Twitter.

+Garcia has continued his support for Trump in 2024.
+In August of that year, as part of Trump's 2024 presidential campaign, Garcia announced plans to perform a diss track against Kamala Harris at a Trump rally, although he later backtracked, instead announcing that he would write a song in support of Donald Trump rather than a diss track.
+In addition, he stated that he would have left the United States if Harris were to win the 2024 United States presidential election.

+In June 2025, Garcia arrived in Russia, despite the ongoing Russian invasion of Ukraine, and performed at a concert in Moscow with rapper Smokepurpp.